... but it’s good to have it

 So what is wrong with catch-up?

-Then there is fast forward and rewind.
-Recordings can do that while showing you a speeded-up picture to make it easy to find your place; catch-up just shows you a timer showing how many minutes into the programme, and you have to stop and play it to see how far you’ve got.
-Not a problem is you just want to skip back a few seconds, but a pain if you’re trying to find your place when picking up a programme some while later.
+- Then there is fast forward and rewind.
+Recordings can do that while showing you a speeded-up picture to make it easy to find your place; catch-up on most players just shows you a timer showing how many minutes into the programme, and you have to stop and play it to see how far you’ve got.
+Not a problem if you just want to skip back a few seconds, but a pain if you’re trying to find your place when picking up a programme some while later.
+To be fair, BBC iPlayer makes it easier by showing a thumbnail (small picture) to give you an idea where you are, but they don't all do that.

 And there’s one more thing, though it isn’t really a criticism of catch-up.
 If you regularly record stuff, you build up a library of personally curated content, i.e. things you have decided you might want to watch – your personal TV channel, if you like (See Watch better television).
 If you just sit down on an evening and try to find something from all the wealth of programmes available to you from all the services there are, you might feel that you have a rich choice, but you will waste a lot of time deciding!
 A survey by Rovi in the US [Study: Netflix, Hulu Users Spend 19 Minutes A Day Searching For Something To Watch] shows that Netflix and Hulu subscribers take an average of 19 minutes scrolling around before plumping for a programme, and if it’s only a half-hour comedy, that’s a big overhead.
 Do that once a day and it’s 115 hours per year.
 A Nielsen report cites seven minutes searching [Streaming Overload?], with 21% of adults saying they simply give up watching if they are not able to make up their minds.
 How much better to have a selection of recordings ready for the choosing!
 Here’s a couple of hints though.
 If you know which programme you want, don’t scroll around, use Search.
 All the set-top boxes have a search function that spans all the broadcasters.
 If you don’t have a programme in mind, try the Discover page in the YouView menu, or Top Picks on Freeview or Showcase on Freesat.
 YouView’s is the best, but they all give great suggestions.